symfony/ux-autocomplete/doc/index.rst

 Customizing the AJAX URL/Route
 ------------------------------

-.. versionadded:: 2.7

-    The ability to specify the route was added in Twig Components 2.7.

 The default route for the Ajax calls used by the Autocomplete component is ``/autocomplete/{alias}/``.
 Sometimes it may be useful to customize this URL - e.g. so that the URL lives under a specific firewall.